drhsqlite/fossil-mirror/www/th1.md

   *  wiki

-Each of the commands above is documented by a block comment above their implementation in the th_main.c source file.
+Each of the commands above is documented by a block comment above their implementation in the th_main.c or th_tcl.c source files.

+All commands starting with "tcl", with the exception of "tclReady", require the Tcl integration subsystem be included at compile-time.
+Additionally, the "tcl" repository setting must be enabled at runtime in order to successfully make use of these commands.

 **To Do:** We would like to have a community volunteer go through and copy the documentation for each of these commands (with appropriate